 Teens and Unearned Income

 If your child receives income from investments–that is, unearned income–in addition to earned income, the amounts must be added together in order to determine the filing requirements.
 Teens under age 18 will have to pay taxes on unearned income if exceeds a certain amount.
-In 2012, that unearned income trigger amount is $950.
+In 2020, that unearned income trigger amount is $1,100.

 In addition, it’s important to note that it is illegal for a parent to claim capital gains from the sale of a child’s stock.
 In general, it makes more sense for a child’s unearned income to be filed on a separate return.

 The Bottom Line

-Even if your teen is not making enough money to pay federal income taxes, it’s a good idea to have him or her file a return this year.
+Even if your teen is not making enough money to pay federal income taxes, it’s a good idea to have him or her file a return.
 Remember that filing a return is the only way for a teen who has had taxes withheld to get a refund—and learning how to navigate the tax system with a parent’s help will be a good introduction for your teen to the world of taxes.